Edible Mushroom Growing Kit Options That Yield Delicious Results

 Interested in an edible mushroom growing kit that produces beautiful, unique, and tasty mushrooms?
 We have a variety for you to try

+People are starting to learn more about mushrooms and it is taking them beyond the Agaricus bisporus, which is the scientific name for the button, crimini, and portobello mushrooms.
 There are so many gourmet mushrooms to try out there, and we offer growing kits for those of you who are interested in producing these delicious mushrooms at home or commercially.
 The choice edibles that we offer as growing kits include shiitake, oyster (blue, pink, and yellow), lion’s mane, and chestnut mushrooms.
 Below I have shared some interesting information for you about these mushrooms.
 You can get your grow kit here when you’re ready.